 Conclusions

 In this contribution, the performance of NNVC-4.0 (filter set #0) is further improved.
 The models are fine-tuned by updating the training datasets.
-Compared with NNVC-4.0 (filter set #0), an additional 0.52% (from 9.75% to 10.27%) BD-rate luma gain is observed under RA configuration without any increase in both MAC result and memory size.
 Besides , a new combination network mainly composed of resTransBlock is proposed to further improve the performance.
-Compare with NNVC-4.0 (filter set #0), an additional 1.08% (from 9.75% to 10.83%) BD-rate luma gain is observed under RA configuration.

 References